Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 "That part with the arm — it was pretty aggressive," Shaun says.

-But in that moment, he adds, the feeling that he and Melissa were part of the team made a difference.
+But in that moment, he adds, the feeling that he and Melisa were part of the team made a difference.

 "It made us more comfortable," Shaun says, and that comfort translated to trust.
 "We trusted the decisions they were making."